JHumphreys89/security_plus/domains/domain_one.md

 <img class="subdo-img" src="../assets/images/1.2/img14.png" width="250" height="auto">

-* This attack will generate multiple versions of plaintext to match the hashes and find collision through bruteforce.
+* This attack will generate multiple versions of plaintext to match the hashes and find collision through brute force.
 * Exploits the mathematics behind the [birthday problem in probability theory](https://en.wikipedia.org/wiki/Birthday_attack).
 This problem asks for the probability that, in a set of _n_ randomly chosen people, at least two will share a birthday.
 * You can help protect yourself by using a large hash output size. 🧂